 Gzweb is a WebGL client for Gazebo.
 Like gzclient, it's a front-end graphical interface to gzserver and provides visualization of the simulation.
 However, Gzweb is a thin client in comparison, and lets you interact with the simulation from the comfort of a web browser.
 This means cross-platform support, minimal client-side installation, and support for mobile devices.

 GzWeb is usually installed on an Ubuntu server.
 Once the server is set up and running, clients can interact with the simulation simply by accessing the server's URL on a web browser.

-The main dependencies for GzWeb are the Gazebo development libraries, version 7 or greater, and NodeJS version 4 up to version 8.
+The main dependencies for GzWeb are the Gazebo development libraries, version 9 or greater, and NodeJS version 6 or greater.

-sudo apt install libjansson-dev nodejs npm nodejs-legacy libboost-dev imagemagick libtinyxml-dev mercurial cmake build-essential
+sudo apt install libjansson-dev libboost-dev imagemagick libtinyxml-dev mercurial cmake build-essential

 Clone the repository into a directory in your home folder for example:

 Enter the GzWeb repository and switch to the latest release branch:

 The first time you build, you'll need to gather all the Gazebo models which you want to simulate in the right directory ('http/client/assets') and prepare them for the web.

 Before running the deploy script, it's important to source the Gazebo

 If you did a source install then: